OFS/ofs.github.io/docs/hw/common/reference_manual/oneapi_asp/oneapi_asp_ref_mnl.md

 ## **5.0 `oneapi-asp` Implementation Details**
 <div id="oneAPI_asp_impl"></div>

-`oneapi-asp` in the OFS has four reference platform releases, one is based on Stratix 10® FPGA and the other three are based on Agilex® 7 FPGA.
+`oneapi-asp` in the OFS has four reference platform releases, one is based on Stratix® 10 FPGA and the other three are based on Agilex® 7 FPGA.
 This chapter aims to explain the architecture and current implementation details of `oneapi-asp` for these platforms.
 The `oneapi-asp` repository is located [here](https://github.com/OFS/oneapi-asp/tree/master).

 The next section explains the `oneapi-asp` directory structure, followed by sections on hardware and MMD layers.